 It's also important to understand that rental yields in London will be lower than they are in other areas, and in other lesser known universities.
-Rough figures show that central London will command rental yields of 4.5%.
-Other major university cities will be around 5.5%, and if you concentrate on second-tier universities in places like Norwich and Canterbury you could be hitting rental yields of 6.5%.
+Econ.
+Other major university cities will be around 5.5%, and if you concentrate on second-tier universities in places like Norwich and Canterbury you could be hitting rhigher yields.